botanicus/data.blog/posts/2020-01-19-january-2020-update/post.md

 I don't know how are other therapists, but I have the impression that Marisela is quite different.
 For starters her spiritual understanding is very deep and she has many spiritual abilities herself, getting visions, connecting to people and being able to feel if something is happening to them at that moment etc.

-Having some 50 years of experience in the field, she has a vast knowledge of many disciplines, but she's basing her work mostly on the systemic psychology and family constellations.
+Having some 50 years of experience in the field, she has a vast knowledge of many related disciplines, but she's basing her work mostly on the systemic therapy and family constellations.

-Systemic psychology doesn't agree with our western individualistic view, that we are independent units, but rather interprets our conditions in the net of relationships, primarily relationships in the family.
+Systemic therapy doesn't agree with our western individualistic view, that we are independent units, but rather interprets our conditions in the net of our relationships, primarily relationships in the family.

 It's not a hard science, it's more of a belief system, but from my experience it works, and once we get an insight into _the unity of everything_, it just makes sense.